hcyang1106/linebot_application/README.md

 The container contains MongoDB

-**Make**
+**Run conainter**
-- Makefile
+> sh docker.sh

-The makefile helps you create and run the container with MongoDB
+The script helps you create and run the container with MongoDB

 **Config**
 - config.yml